Ernest of Bavaria (1500–1560): Administrator of Passau

 With the support of Emperor Maximilian I the brothers William and Louis, succeeded in 1514 to have Ernest appointed Coadjutor of Bishop Wiguleus Fröschl of Marzoll in Passau.
 The papal confirmation the appointment on 28 January 1517.

 Although Ernest had not been ordained, he was appointed Administrator of the Diocese of Passau after the death of Bishop Fröschl in 1517.
 Nevertheless, he did not give up his claim to the co-regency in the Duchy of Bavaria-Munich.
 His hereditary claims were supported by Archduke Ferdinand I. The issue was finally settled in 1534 by the Treaty of Linz between the royal houses of Habsburg and Wittelsbach.
 In 1536, Ernest gave up his claims, in exchange for a severance payment of 275 000 florins.

-As administrator of Passau, Ernest turned against the followers of Martin Luther and against the Anabaptists.
+As administrator of Passau, Ernest opposed the followers of Martin Luther and against the Anabaptists.
 In 1522, he participated in the Provincial Synod in Mühldorf am Inn and in 1527 he took part in the conference in Salzburg.
 In 1524 he joined an alliance between the South German bishops, the dukes of Bavaria and the Archduke Ferdinand to enforce the Edict of Worms.
 On his instigation, the Reformer Leonhard Kaiser was handed over to the secular authorities in 1527 and burned at the stake in Schärding, then part of the district of Burghausen.
 In 1532, Ernest was present at the imperial Diet in Augsburg and in 1532 in Regensburg.

 As an entrepreneur, Ernest participated in Bohemian mines and traded in precious metals.
 He carried out transactions to Vienna, Prague, Leipzig and Antwerp, and maintained close relations with the South German trading cities.